ploetz-zeller/symbio-documentation/docs/admin/administration/stereotypes/creating-stereotypes.md

 *`Note: The image must be transparent and have a size of 100 * 250 pixels.`*

-Thus you have successfully created a stereotype
+Thus you have successfully created a stereotype.